 It often takes people some time to get used to eating and chewing with dentures.

-However, if this continues to feel uncomfortable after a few days or weeks, then your dentures may not have been fitted correctly.
+However, if this continues to feel uncomfortable after a few days or weeks, your dentures may not have been fitted correctly.

 You may need to contact your dentist to re-adjust things so that the fit feels more natural to your mouth.